Our Experts

 Reitz, Jeffrey G.

-Jeffrey G. Reitz (Ph.D., FRSC) is the R.F.
-Harney Professor and Director of the Ethnic, Immigration and Pluralism Studies Program at the Munk School of Global Affairs and Public Policy at the University of Toronto, and Professor and former Chair in the University’s Department of Sociology.
-He has published extensively on immigration and inter-group relations in Canada from comparative perspectives and has frequently contributed to discussions of policies on immigration, multiculturalism and immigrant employment in Canada.
-He is the co-author […]
+Jeffrey G. Reitz (Ph.D., FRSC) is Professor Emeritus of Sociology, and R.F.
+Harney Professor Emeritus of Ethnic, Immigration and Pluralism Studies.
+He has published extensively on immigration and inter-group relations in Canada from comparative perspectives and has frequently contributed to discussions of policies on immigration, multiculturalism, and minority group employment in Canada.
+He is the co-author of Multiculturalism and Social Cohesion: Potentials and Challenges of Diversity (2009); recent articles have appeared in the International Migration Review, Ethnic and Racial Studies, the Journal of Ethnic and […]

 University of Toronto